Fowthy/studionest/docs/rabbitmq-connection.md

 ## Conclusion

-The RabbitMQ connection and the usage of fanout exchanges in our project provide a robust and scalable solution for coordinating CRUD operations on rooms between the Room Manager service and the Booking service.
-By utilizing different fanout exchanges, we can effectively broadcast room-related events and keep the MongoDB databases of both services synchronized.
+The RabbitMQ connection and the usage of fanout exchanges in the project provide a robust and scalable solution for coordinating CRUD operations on rooms between the Room Manager service and the Booking service.

-Please refer to the relevant code documentation and configurations for further details on how the RabbitMQ connection and fanout exchanges are implemented in our project.

-If you have any questions or require further information, please reach out to the project team.